JeremyDudet/inventory-agent/README.md

 ## Usage

-1. Log in with the demo credentials:
+1. Log in with demo credentials (email: demo@example.com, password: password) or register with an invite code (e.g., "STAFF123").
-   - Email: demo@example.com
-   - Password: password

-2. Navigate to the dashboard
+2. Navigate to the dashboard; role-specific features (e.g., invite generation for managers) are gated by permissions.

-3. Click the microphone button to start voice recognition
+3. Use voice commands or manual input to manage inventory.

 4. Speak commands like:
    - "Add 5 pounds of coffee beans"